A Day in the Life of a Chartered Surveyor

 But it’s not always bad news!
 We’ll talk you through our written reports and take as much time as you need to understand the terminology.
 This means you’ll get a very clear view of the condition of the property, the current state of any defects and, if appropriate, their relevance to the overall valuation.

-We have a range of different residential property surveys and valuations available.
 If you’re not sure which type is suitable for your circumstances, then please contact us and we’ll be happy to chat through the options with you.